 Bible: The sixty-six books of the Bible alone are the infallible and inerrant Word of God in the autographic text.
 This doctrine is understood as the one expressed by the Framers of the International Council on Biblical Inerrancy in its “Chicago Statement” and as interpreted by the official ICBI Commentary on it.*

 Salvation: Salvation is by grace alone through faith alone based on the finished work of Christ alone, apart from any good works on the part of human beings.

-ISWA does not hold an official position on non-essential doctrines.
+WIA does not hold an official position on non-essential doctrines.
 We do not consider them to be a test for orthodoxy or salvation, and our members have many different views on them.
-Our only requirement for being a member of ISWA is agreement with the above essential tenets of our doctrinal statement.
+Our only requirement for being a member of WIA is agreement with the above essential tenets of our doctrinal statement.
 When dealing with secondary issues we seek to approach those topics in a balanced way and in the spirit of charity and liberty, allowing the members to form their own perspective.
-ISWA asks that when speaking on non-essentials to an audience, our apologists clarify that their position on the topic is theirs alone, and does not represent an accepted belief of ISWA in any way.***
+WIA asks that when speaking on non-essentials to an audience, our apologists clarify that their position on the topic is theirs alone, and does not represent an accepted belief of WIA in any way.***

 “In Essentials Unity, In Non-Essentials Liberty, In All Things Charity.” ~ Meldenius

 **Used with permission by VES. (http://veritasseminary.com/edu/)

 ***For more on this issue, please check out Conviction Without Compromise, By Drs.
 Geisler and Rhodes.